createthis/rails-angular-2-example-no-typescript/README.md

 The repo is here for posterity and to satisfy curiosity.

+# Problems

+1. The biggest problem with this example is the lack of ES5 documentation available for Angular 2.0 on the Angular website at the time of this writing.
+I found googling for "Angular 2 ES5" was my best bet when attempting to find ES5 specific solutions to problems.

+The second biggest problem is that top level components must be bootstrapped from app/assets/javascripts/ng-app/app.module.js

+1. This means that if you include app.module.js in the asset pipeline, as I have done in this example, you get precisely ONE top level component and you MUST include it on every Rails view, or else you get JS errors because Angular cannot bootstrap the top level component.
+Ideally, we would serve a custom app.module.js for each Rails view that required Angular 2 functionality.
+Alternatively, it would be nice if Angular 2 would do away with the concept of top level components and/or make bootstrapped components optional.

 # Installation

 * Install ruby 2.3.1 via rbenv or rvm